OpenPathfinder/visionBoard/README.md

 Another great way to get involved is by participating in [the OpenJS Security Collab Space](https://github.com/openjs-foundation/security-collab-space).
 We hold regular meetings to discuss this initiative and many other exciting topics.

+The project includes a [technical architecture guide](/ARCHITECTURE.md) that provides in-depth explanations of various concepts.

 ---

 ## Getting Started